Home

 222nd Wind by Kasey Jones

 After you read this, do yourself a favor.
-Scroll to the bottom of the page and click on 222nd Wind.
+Click here to listen to 222nd Wind.
 Listen carefully to the lyrics.
 You'll soon discover why it's my favorite "keep your chin up" song.
 If you're a writer, I know you've poured your heart and soul into a manuscript, pressed a button and sent it into cyberspace with a mind-bending mixture of hope and anxiety, only to experience the pain of rejection.
 But, trust me on this: if you don't give up, one day you'll be holding a book with your name on it.

 My website was launched in 2008.
 I wanted to include a song, one that would resonate with writers, both published and unpublished.
 When I heard Kasey's song, I knew it was the right one.
 I used the contact form on her website, asking permission to use it.
 Her return email shocked me.
 She said, "Here's my number.
 Call me."
 Wow!
 Really?
 Call her?
 Feeling a bit tongue-tied, I dialed her number.
 I needn't have worried.
 Her warm, gracious manner put me at ease and we chatted like old friends.
 Having been a victim of pirating, she thanked me for asking permission.